AdaptiveMind · Studio · Singh

 The mesh

-Many small agents that listen to each other beat one large agent that doesn't.
+Many small agents that listen to each other can outperform one large agent that doesn’t.

 A single LLM in a sandbox is a brilliant intern with no peripheral vision.
 Give the same model six different roles - orchestrator, architect, quality gatekeeper, digital twin of the owner, independent verifier, executor - and let each role read the working state of the others, and the dynamics change.
 Conflicts get resolved before they become contradictions.
 A bad design is killed at the architecture review, not after a thousand lines of test failures.